 Its herbivorous diet would have played a crucial role in shaping the ecosystem around it.
 By feeding on plants, it would have helped to control vegetation growth and contribute to the cycling of nutrients in the environment.

 The senses of the Pachycephalosaurus, like those of many dinosaurs, remain a mystery.
 However, its large eyes suggest that it may have relied heavily on sight.
-Its thick skull is often thought to primarily provide protection though it may have also housed a powerful brain, suggesting that this was a relatively intelligent dinosaur.
+Its thick skull is often thought to primarily provide protection though it may have also housed a powerful brain.
+This would suggest that this was a relatively intelligent dinosaur.

 Interesting Points about Pachycephalosaurus

-- It is one of the few dinosaurs known to have a dome-shaped skull, a feature that has led to much speculation and study.
+- It is one of the few dinosaurs known to have a dome-shaped skull.
+This feature alone has led to much speculation and study.

 - Despite being a herbivore, it had front teeth that resembled those of carnivorous dinosaurs, leading to some debate about its dietary habits.